badeaadi/Advanced-OOP/Map_Project/README.md

 4.**TouristPoint** : -
-    Addition from town and node - has some happiness index which will be used afterwards
+    Addition from town and node - has some beauty index which will be used afterwards

 ---